effepivi/ICP3038/Labs/Lab-05-an_image_class/README.md

 # Introduction

 Last week we start to write our own classes.
-This week, we'll write a class to hold image data, and that can perform some image processing.
+This week, we'll tart writing a class to hold image data.
+Later it'll be used to perform some image processing.
+We'll focus today on constructors, some accessors and operators.

 Prepare `Image.h` with: